Singleton algorithms for the Constraint Satisfaction Problem: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
 In Section \ref{SECTIONPreliminaries} we give necessary definitions.
-Section \ref{SECTIONUniversalAlgorithms} introduces classic universal algorithms and their combinations, defines palette block symmetric functions, and formulates criteria for these algorithms to solve $\PCSP(\mathbb A,\mathbb B)$.
+Section \ref{SECTIONUniversalAlgorithms} introduces classic universal algorithms and their combinations, defines palette symmetric functions, and formulates criteria for these algorithms to solve $\PCSP(\mathbb A,\mathbb B)$.
 In Section \ref{SECTIONLimitations} we discuss the limitations and weaknesses of the classic universal algorithms such as BLP, AIP, and BLP+AIP, and demonstrate why the singleton versions are more powerful.
-Additionally, we show that the template coming from the dihedral group $\mathbb D_4$ cannot be solved by the singleton version of $\BLP+\AIP$.
-In Section \ref{SECTIONDihedralGroupProofs} we prove the relational characterization of the dihedral group $\mathbb D_4$ and show that it does not admit palette block symmetric polymorphisms.
-In Section \ref{SECTIONSingletonCharacterization} we prove the characterization of the singleton versions of the algorithms in terms of existence of palette block symmetric polymorphisms.
-Finally, in Section \ref{SectionSmallDomains} we prove that every finite template on a domain of size at most 7 that admits a WNU polymorphism also admits a palette block symmetric polymorphism, and therefore can be solved by the singleton version of $\BLP+\AIP$.
+Additionally, we show that the template coming from the dihedral group $\mathbf D_4$ cannot be solved by the singleton version of $\BLP+\AIP$.
+In Section \ref{SECTIONSingletonCharacterization} we prove the characterization of the singleton versions of the algorithms in terms of the existence of palette symmetric polymorphisms.
+Section \ref{SECTIONTemporalCSP} provides concrete palette symmetric polymorphisms for temporal relational structures and shows that all tractable temporal CSPs can be solved (after sampling) by $\Singl\AIP$ or $\CSingl\ArcCons$.
+In Section \ref{SECTIONDihedralGroupProofs} we prove the relational characterization of the dihedral group $\mathbf D_4$ and show that it does not admit palette symmetric polymorphisms.
+Finally, in Section \ref{SectionSmallDomains} we prove that every finite template on a domain of size at most 7 that admits a WNU polymorphism also admits a palette symmetric polymorphism, and therefore can be solved by the singleton version of $\BLP+\AIP$.